jonaspetersorensen/dotfiles-wsl/ros/README.md

 ### Step 4 - Set env `DISPLAY`
 Two option, go with what works for you
 ```
-# Option 1 - Gazebo defaults to this
+# Option 1 - Gazebo wants this for my installation
 export DISPLAY="127.0.0.1:0"

 # Option 2 - Did not work for my Gazebo installation